 Priority Pass offers a range of membership options to fit any budget, and ultimately the decision to purchase one (or to apply for a credit card that includes one) depends on the individual traveler's circumstances.
 Are you a frequent traveler to all corners of the globe?
 Are you an occasional traveler who sticks to domestic routes?
 In both cases a Priority Pass membership may be valuable, but for different reasons.

-The LoungeBuddy mobile App for Apple iOS and Android can help you search for airport lounges available on the routes you fly most often.
+The LoungeBuddy mobile App for iOS and can help you search for airport lounges available on the routes you fly most often.
 Download it here.
 Use LoungeBuddy to discover what Priority Pass lounges are available at an airport near you, including the specific amenities and location of each lounge within the terminal.
 You may find that Priority Pass is worth the investment.

 This is a guest post by Scott Mackenzie who writes the blog Travel Codex.